 - 4.8 The Council strongly encourages applicants of large-scale development proposals to involve local communities before the formal application stage begins.
 This enables local communities to put forward initial constructive comments and suggestions and may lead to fewer objections being made further down the line, which are then material to the determination of the application.
-However, this is dependent on the applicant and the Council cannot require applicants to involve the local community.
-The Localism Act (2011) introduced a requirement for developers to consult local communities before submitting planning applications for certain types of development, but this is limited to those specified in a development order. - 4.9 It is recommended that pre-application consultation carried out by applicants with local communities should be in the form of meetings, presentations and/or exhibitions3, in person and in a digital format.
+However, this is dependent on the applicant and the Council cannot require applicants to involve the local communities before submitting planning applications for certain types of development, but this is limited to those specified in a development order. - 4.9 It is recommended that pre-application consultation carried out by applicants with local communities should be in the form of meetings, presentations and/or exhibitions3, in person and in a digital format.
 Applicants are encouraged to speak with the Council before arranging these events, so that they can be undertaken in a manner that is sensitive to the local community's concerns.
 However, any pre-application engagement undertaken with the community is done so by the applicant, independently of the Council.
 Therefore, it is important that any comments being made are directed to the applicant and not to the Council at this stage.